mongodb-labs/migration-verifier/README.md

 The migration-verifier periodically persists its change stream’s resume token so that, in the event of a catastrophic failure (e.g., memory exhaustion), when restarted the verifier will receive any change events that happened while the verifier was down.

-**CAVEAT:** This doesn’t work properly during partitionining.
-If the verifier ends prior to partitioning, you should restart the verification.

 # Performance

 The migration-verifier optimizes for the case where a migration’s initial sync is completed **and** change events are relatively infrequent.
 If you start verification before initial sync finishes, or if the source cluster is too busy, the verification may freeze.